adriancostin6/lbaseconv/README.md

 # lbaseconv - library for number base conversion

-lbaseconv is a simple library, written in C that aims to provide functions for converting between different number bases such as binary, octal, decimal and hexadecimal.

-The reasoning behind this project is purely educational, as I wanted to learn about how I can build, and test a simple library using CMake, Google Test and Github Actions.

-Feel free to use the code if you find it useful.
+Dummy library that converts between different number bases.
+Main purpose was to better my workflow, and experiment with unit-test using google-test and the github CI/CD workflow.

 ## Getting started